wesleycamargo/azure-docs.pt-br/articles/automation/automation-child-runbooks.md

 <properties
-   pageTitle="Runbooks Filhos na Automação do Azure | Microsoft Azure" description="Descreve os diferentes métodos para iniciar um runbook na Automação do Azure de outro runbook e compartilhar informações entre eles." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Child runbooks in Azure Automation | Microsoft Azure" description="Describes the different methods for starting a runbook in Azure Automation from another runbook and sharing information between them." services="automation" documentationCenter="" authors="mgoedtel"